DataandUXgirl/marketplace-ux-research/README.md

 ![Theme=Light, Type=🤖 Chrome (3).png](ThemeLight_Type_Chrome_(3).png)

-> Here, users provide details about the item they are claiming.
-These responses help validate ownership, especially when cross checked with the original finder
+> In this step, users describe the item they’re trying to claim.
+Their answers help confirm ownership, especially when they’re compared with the finder’s report.
 >

-> I leaned into open ended fields to let users give personalised descriptions.
-In future iterations, I’ll replace some text fields with drop downs for faster input and data consistency.
+ > I used open-ended fields so users could give detailed, personal descriptions.
+In a future iteration, I’d replace some of these with drop-downs to speed up entry and keep the data more consistency.
 >

 ![Theme=Light, Type=🤖 Chrome (4).png](ThemeLight_Type_Chrome_(4).png)

-> To further verify ownership, I added memory based security questions the kind of info only the real owner would know.
+> To further verify ownership, I added memory-based security questions—details only the real owner is likely to know.
 >

-> This step adds a human touch.
-It’s not just about the item, it’s about the context.
-Memories are harder to fake than physical descriptions.
+> This step adds a more human layer to the process.
+It’s not just about the item itself, but the story around it, and those personal details are harder to fake than a basic description.
 >

 ![Theme=Light, Type=🤖 Chrome (5).png](ThemeLight_Type_Chrome_(5).png)